larsjuhljensen/JensenLab/_pages/training_stringapp.md

 ### 2.1 Protein network retrieval

-Start Cytoscape or open a new session from the menu **File → New → Session**.
-Go to the menu **File → Import → Network → Public Databases**.
+Start Cytoscape or close the current session from the menu **File → Close**.
+Go to the menu **File → Import → Network from Public Databases**.
 In the import dialog, choose **STRING: protein query** as the **Data Source** and paste the list of UniProt accession numbers from the first column in the table into the **Enter protein names or identifiers** field.

 Next, the disambiguation dialog shows all STRING proteins that match the query terms, with the first protein for each query term automatically selected.
 This default is fine for this exercise; click the **Import** button to continue.